apache/cxf/distribution/src/main/release/samples/jaxws_dispatch_provider/README.txt

 A new command windows opens for the server process.
 After running the client, terminate the server process by issuing Ctrl-C in its command window.

-To remove the code generated from the WSDL file and the .class files, either delete the build directory and its contents or run:

-  ant clean